 This is the history tree of such an organisation; they might be branching and merging like there’s no tomorrow, but I wouldn’t know where to start with this mess, and I’ve done some pretty advanced things with Git.
 Although familiarity probably helps to some degree, I have to assume that the team can’t really make much more sense of it than I can, and that a great deal of mental effort and perhaps actual paperwork is required to track all of this well enough to get the job done.
 I’d be very surprised if this history were ever seriously used for fault analysis beyond allowing the developer to track down the tag for a broken release.

-In short, this organisation believes that rebases are to be used sparingly if at all.
+In short, organisations like this believe that rebases are to be used sparingly if at all.

 Faith in the middle